'Yellow vest' protests slow French economy, piling pressure on Macron

 In a sign of the perceived heightened risk of holding French debt, French government bond yields rose on Monday, pushing the French/German 10-year bond spread to its widest since May, at around 46 basis points in early trade.

-On the Paris bourse, airport operator ADP fell 1.0 percent, while retailers Carrefour, Casino and FNAC Darty shed between 1-1.6 percent.
-Hotels company Accor initially traded down 0.7 percent before paring losses.
+On the Paris bourse, airport operator ADP (ADP.PA) fell 1.0 percent, while retailers Carrefour (CARR.PA), Casino (CASP.PA) and FNAC Darty (FNAC.PA) shed between 1-1.6 percent.
+Hotels company Accor (ACCP.PA) initially traded down 0.7 percent before paring losses.

 Macron will meet union leaders and employers’ groups on Monday before he addresses the nation in the evening.